devOwlish/argocd-demo/README.md

 $ terraform -chdir=_terraform plan
 $ terraform -chdir=_terraform apply
 ```
+Then, modify secondary clusters credentials in the [./argocd/values.yaml](./argocd/values.yaml) file (lines 8,10,49,56).
+All required parameters can be found via the `terraform output` command.

 When we have the infrastructure ready, we can bootstrap our ArgoCD cluster, run the following command:
 ```shell
 $ task bootstrap